A reader wrote:

-I think what you are asking is if it’s possible to have a great relationship even when there are harsh aspects between the charts.
+I think you’re asking if it’s possible to have a great relationship even when there are harsh aspects between the charts.
 The answer is yes!

-I think what you’re asking if a person has good command of their Saturn energy, would it follow that a harsh aspect between their Saturn and their partner’s Sun might be less oppressive and the answer to that is maybe.
+I think you’re asking if a person has good command of their Saturn energy, would it follow that a harsh aspect between their Saturn and their partner’s Sun might be less oppressive.
+The answer to that is maybe.

-I say “maybe” because I think you’re trying to rely too much on astrology to think about this when in reality there are just too many variables.
-There are the things you mention but there are also an individuals wants and needs to consider.
+I say “maybe” because I think you’re trying to rely too much on astrology to think about this.
+In reality there are too many variables.
+There are the things you mention but there are also an individual’s wants and needs to consider.

-For example, my husband’s Saturn hits my chart hard (synastry) and we also have a composite grand cross involving Saturn.
+For example, my husband’s Saturn hits my chart hard (synastry).
+We also have a composite grand cross involving Saturn.
 Textbook astrology would tell you to run for the hills.
 Who wants all this hardship?

 Well it turns out I do.
 It turns out I like firm surfaces rather than fluffy pillows.
 It turns out I could use some guidance in a number of areas and we all know that diamonds are created under pressure, right?

 I might be in a more cushy position with a different man, but it turns out I would rather become a diamond.
 This is my decision and I don’t want astrology (or an astrologer) making this decision for me.

 I’d say if you see these aspects between the chart, they will play.
 How a person feels about that play is an individual matter.

 Anyone else out there in a good relationship with bad synastry?